Top 10 Superfoods List for Mind-Body Wellness

 Other sources of this potent anti-oxidant are blue corn, cherries (especially tart cherries, pomegranates, grapes, raspberries, prunes, kale and strawberries.
 (Source: Life Extension magazine, July 2013)

-Garlic, onions, shallots, chives, scallions and leeks are familiar alliums.
-These culinary staples.
-Use liberally in soups, stews and other dishes.
-These vegetables are rich in flavonoids that stimulate the liver to produce its most potent antioxidant, glutathione.
-Glutathione enhances elimination of carcinogens and toxins in the liver.
+Garlic, onions, shallots, chives, scallions and leeks are familiar culinary staples called alliums.
+Use your favorite alliums liberally in soups, stews and other dishes.
+These vegetables make the superfoods list because they are rich sources of flavonoids that stimulate the liver to produce glutathione, its most potent antioxidant for natural detoxification.
+Glutathione aids the elimination of carcinogens and toxins in the liver.

 - Garlic lowers blood clot risk.
 It encourages the immune system to produce more natural killer cells to fight infections and tumors.
 Garlic is a anti-bacterial and anti-viral.
 It is best eaten raw or very lightly heated.
 Smash the garlic and let it sit for a few minutes before eating to activate the compounds.